Exit polls have Romania's PM leading presidential vote – DW – 11/24/2024

 Support for Ukraine played a role

-Analysts had predicted that social democrat Ciolacu would win a second round against Simion, who had been his main contender in opinion polls ahead of the vote, but he seems to trail
+Analysts had predicted that social democrat Ciolacu would win a second round against Simion, who had been his main contender in opinion polls ahead of the vote.

 Ciolacu hoped to win over voters with his pledge of ensuring "stability."
 Ciolacu's government has thrown its support behind neighboring Ukraine following the Russian invasion, while Romania has taken on an increasingly important role within NATO.